NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 1XXX errors.md

 ### Common cause

-A Cloudflare Worker script recursively references itself.
+A Khulnasoft Worker script recursively references itself.

 ### Resolution

-Ensure your Cloudflare Worker does not access a URL that calls the same Workers script.
+Ensure your Khulnasoft Worker does not access a URL that calls the same Workers script.

 ___